Lazy-Solutions/AdvancedSceneManager/flow/custom-nodes/Custom-Nodes.md

 ### Inputs & Outputs
 - **Fields vs Properties:** Use **public properties** for your `[Input]` and `[Output]` ports to ensure proper integration with the Flow Editor.
-- **Dynamic Types:** Learn how to create ports that can accept multiple data types.
+- **Dynamic Types:** Useful for nodes such as `VariableNode` and `ObjectReferenceNode`, where the actual port type depends on the assigned value rather than being known at compile time.
+Use `RequestPortRefresh` when the type changes to update the node's ports.
 - **Renaming Ports:** You can customize the display names of your input and output fields for better clarity.

 ### Custom UI (UI Toolkit)
 If you are familiar with Unity's **UI Toolkit**, you can fully customize the appearance of your nodes:
 - **OnNodeViewRefreshed:** Override this method to add custom `VisualElements`, apply CSS classes, or modify the node's layout.
-- **CreatePropertyGUI:** Use this to define how properties are drawn in the inspector.
+- **CreatePropertyGUI:** Use property sheets to define the UI shown in the inspector when a node is selected.
+This is where users can edit serialized properties and other node-specific settings.

 ### Node Lifecycle Events (`context.OnFlowEnd`)
 When creating a **Custom Node**, you may need to perform cleanup or trigger an action specifically when the flow it belongs to finishes (whether it succeeds, fails, or is cancelled).